David Edward Byrd: Early life and education

 David Byrd was born April 4, 1941, in what is now Cleveland, Tennessee.
 After his parents divorced, he was raised by his mother and stepfather in Miami Beach, Florida.

 Byrd claimed his childhood was an unhappy one as his mother and stepfather frequently hosted raucous parties where Byrd, as a young boy, had to work as a bartender.
 He graduated from Miami Beach High School in 1959, attended the Boston Museum School for a year and then Carnegie-Mellon University in Pittsburgh, Pennsylvania, where he received a BFA in Painting and Design in 1964 and an MFA in Painting and Printmaking in 1966.

 While studying in Pittsburgh, Byrd worked in a steel mill to pay for his education because his stepfather refused to.
-His mother, by then an alcoholic, visited him just once while he was in Pittsburgh and was intoxicated during the vist.
+His mother, by then an alcoholic, visited him just once while he was in Pittsburgh and was intoxicated during the visit.
 Years later, in 1962, he would discover his dead mother's body lying next to sleeping pills and a bottle of vodka.

 After receiving his BFA, Byrd moved to Pittsburgh to work at WQED-TV, where he did design for the nascent Mister Rogers' Neighborhood show.
 He was subsequently asked back to Carnegie-Mellon to complete his graduate work.
 From 1970 to 1979, Byrd taught at the Pratt Institute and the School of Visual Arts.